Spatiotemporal imaging of gate-controlled multipath dynamics of fractional quantum Hall edge excitations: Estimation of Electrochemical Potential Shift

 The change in the 2DEG density induced by the control-gate voltage can be estimated using a parallel-plate capacitor model, $e\,\Delta n_e = C\,\Delta V$, where $C$ is the capacitance per unit area between the control gate and the 2DEG.
 Using the device geometry, we obtain $\Delta n_e/\Delta V = 3.9\times10^{11}~\mathrm{cm^{-2}/V}$.
 To convert this density change into an energy scale, we use the zero-field 2D relation between carrier density and chemical potential, $\Delta \mu \simeq (\pi\hbar^2/m^\ast)\Delta n_e$, where $m^\ast=0.067\,m_e$ is the GaAs effective mass.
-This yields an estimated electrochemical-potential shift of $\Delta\mu \sim 4~\mathrm{meV}$ for $\Delta V \sim 0.3$~V (the range over which two paths coexist in Figs.~\ref{fig:mappings}(d) and \ref{fig:mappings}(e)) and $\Delta\mu \sim 3~\mathrm{meV}$ for the excitation-gate pulse amplitude $\Delta V \sim \pm 0.1$~V. These estimates are intended as order-of-magnitude energy scales; in the quantum Hall regime the relation between $\Delta n_e$ and $\Delta\mu$ can be modified by Landau quantization and screening, but the comparison of the relevant voltage scales remains valid.
+This yields an estimated electrochemical-potential shift of $\Delta \mu \sim 4$~meV for $\Delta V \sim 0.3$~V, corresponding to the voltage range over which two paths coexist in Figs.~2(d) and 2(e).
+For the excitation-gate pulse used in Fig.~2(b)--(f), the voltage excursion of $0.2~\mathrm{V_{pp}}$, equivalently denoted as a $\pm 0.1~\mathrm{V}$ pulse, gives an energy scale of $\sim 3~\mathrm{meV}$.
+This value is used only as an order-of-magnitude scale for comparing the transient excitation-gate perturbation with the control-gate voltage range over which the two paths coexist.
+These estimates are intended as order-of-magnitude energy scales; in the quantum Hall regime the relation between $\Delta n_e$ and $\Delta\mu$ can be modified by Landau quantization and screening, but the comparison of the relevant voltage scales remains valid.